KptnKMan/deploy-kube/README.md

 It's designed to use outputs from and be built on top of the Terraform [Base VPC and Bastion Template](https://github.com/KptnKMan/deploy-vpc-aws).
 This is designed to bring up a cluster in AWS (Amazon Web Services) that is empty and ready to manipulate.
 This is intended to eventually reflect production-ready implementation.
-Currently it is in testing, and may not work.
+This implementation is very stable, but it is in testing, and may not work if documentation is not followed.

 It contains:

 * [x] Documentation for setup and management
 * [x] Deployment Kubernetes Cluster
-* [ ] Default configuration and settings to build environment
+* [x] Default configuration and settings to build environment
 * [x] Scripts to create, update and cleanup infrastructure
 * [ ] Demo details of things to do with Kubernetes

 Additional documentation for setup can be found in [docs](docs), when they become available.

-Best to start at the [base vpc template setup doc](https://github.com/KptnKMan/deploy-vpc-aws/blob/master/docs/setup.md) to setup an environment.
+Best to start at the [base vpc template setup doc](https://github.com/KptnKMan/deploy-vpc-aws/blob/master/docs/setup.md) and then [this repos setup doc](docs/setup.md) to setup an environment.

 ## Basic Requirements

+* An AWS Account.
+  * No special AWS limits are required.
+* An AWS Route53 Hosted zone in your account.
+  * A Hosted zone is configured by default in this deployment.
+  * This is required for setup of DNS addresses which will make interaction with cluster easier.
+  * If you don't have/use a Route53 hosted zone, you should delete the [`dns.tf`](terraform/dns.tf) file, and ignore any references that are not ELB DNS addresses.
 * kubectl 1.10.6+
 * Terraform 0.11.7
 * ~~Ansible 2.4.1.0+~~